Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

 # Intro and Plan
-This Sub-directory contains my (judah) attempt to follow along with the "Crafting Interpreters" book in C++.
+This Sub-directory contains my (judah) first attempt to follow along with the "Crafting Interpreters" book in C++.
 This document additionally any external notes and documentation on the project not conveyed through code/comments

 The book is divided into a walkthrough of a java and a C based implementation.
 Author notes in 1.3 that most major compilers (GCC, LLVM, Javascript VMs) are written in C++, an OOP language, The java approach taken by the texbook is a tree-walk interpreter, while the C implementation is a byte code compiler.